volkanakkus/nuxt-countdown/README.md

 ## Documentation

-We're preparing the documentation and playground, it will be added soon.
+While we're preparing detailed documentation and playground, you can check the examples below.

 ## Quick Setup